 Having Your Epidural Catheter Placed

 While you sit on the bed, your doctor will ask you to bend forward, so your back is curved like the letter “C.” They will give you a shot of medication to numb the area of your back where the epidural catheter will be placed.
 It may burn for a few seconds, but then it will get numb.
-Once your back is numb, your doctor will use a needle to locate the right area and place the catheter.
+Once your back is numb, your doctor will use a needle to find the right area and place the catheter.
 You may feel pressure in your back while this is happening, but you shouldn’t feel much pain.

 Once the catheter is in place, your doctor will test it with a small amount of medication.
 Once your doctor sees the medication is working, the needle will be removed and you will lie back in the bed.
 The plastic catheter will stay in your back, securely taped.Back to top

 After Your Epidural Catheter Is Placed

 Your healthcare provider will give you our Patient-Controlled Analgesia (PCA) resource, which explains how you can give yourself pain medication through your epidural catheter.
 A doctor or nurse practitioner will see you every day after your surgery.
 They will check your pain level and your epidural catheter and will adjust your pain medication, your catheter, or both, to keep you comfortable.Back to top